suhassuryawanshi2404/India-Sos/README.md

-🚨 Introducing India SOS: Your Emergency Companion 🚨
+🚨 Introducing India SOS: Your Emergency Companion 🚨(Must watch video below 👇)

 In times of emergency, every second counts.
 That's why I’m excited to share the launch of India SOS, an Android app designed to be your go-to companion in urgent situations.